$L^p$ estimates for wave equations with specific $C^{0,1}$ coefficients: Introduction

 \subsection{Acknowledgments}

 We thank Andrew Hassell and Jan Rozendaal for many interesting discussions on the relations between this work and theirs.
-We thank the anonymous referee of a previous version of this paper for pointing out the change of variable approach that we now use in Section \ref{sec:1d}, before moving on to more general operators for which such an approach is not available.
+We particularly want to thank Jan Rozendaal for pointing out a mistake in a previous version of Section \ref{sec:perturb}.
+We also thank the anonymous referee of a previous version of this paper for pointing out the change of variable approach that we now use in Section \ref{sec:1d}, before moving on to more general operators for which such an approach is not available.